Productions directed, designed or written

 The Master of Arts (MA) Program

-Those who apply to the MA program should have completed a bachelor's degree in theatre.
+Those who apply to the MA program should have completed a bachelor's degree in theatre or a related field.
 Admission is contingent upon a 3.0 GPA for the last 60 hours of the baccalaureate program and scores on the General Test of the Graduate Record Examination well above the national mean for applicants in the Humanities.
 Applicants should also submit undergraduate transcripts, GRE scores, a statement of purpose explaining why they are seeking a graduate degree at MU, a writing sample (usually a research paper), and three letters of recommendation.

 Each candidate for the MA is required to complete a written exam and an independent project.
 The project may be a thesis, an original script, or a project in acting, directing, or design.